m-p-esser/unsplash_photo_trends/README.md

 The Project is mostly written in Python, uses [Prefect](https://www.prefect.io/) for Data Orchestration and Google Cloud Storage and Google BigQuery as main storage technologies.
 The Jobs are scheduled either daily or in 10-60 minute intervals and are executed trough Google Cloud Runs.

-## Statistics
+## The Dataset in numbers
-- XXX.XXX Photos
+- 243.000 Photos
-- XXX.XXX Metadata about Photos
+- 243.000 Metadata about Photos
-  - including Views, Likes, Downloads, EXIF, Location
+  - including Views, Likes, Downloads, EXIF, Location, User
+- Daily Platform Stats
+  - including number of views/downloads, new photos, new photographers etc

 ## Data Pipeline